-- Flexibility: Adapting to local circumstances and cultures allows the program to have greater reach and impact.
+- Maintain flexibility – It is important to adapt the program to local circumstances and cultures.
+Doing so allows the program to have greater reach and impact.
 This includes adapting program materials to participant literacy levels and also being flexible when establishing program goals and expectations.

-- Common social centers: Hosting the program in a common, well-known location will not only help ease transportation issues but can also link program participants with other social programs offered in the community.
+- Use a common social center – The setting for the diabetes program, workshop, or class is important.
+Hosting the program in a common, well-known location can help ease transportation issues and link program participants with other social programs offered in the community.

 Resources to Learn More

 Examines how local innovations implemented by rural diabetes management programs overcame key challenges of the rural setting and provided effective disease management.

 Author(s): Fraser, R., Skinner, A.M., & Mueller, K.J.

 Organization(s): Rural Policy Research Institute, RUPRI Center for Rural Health Policy Analysis